 Quick Answer

-When a tenant leaves without paying rent, the property problem and the money problem stop being the same thing.
-The occupation issue may be over because the tenant has gone, but the arrears issue may still remain.
-That means the landlord usually moves from managing possession or tenancy control to managing a final debt position.
+When a tenant leaves without paying rent, the occupation problem and the money problem stop being the same thing.
+The tenant may have gone, but the rent debt may still remain.
+That means the next task is usually not possession.
+It is confirming what is still owed and deciding whether the file is strong enough to support recovery.

 In practical terms, the first job is not chasing the debt aggressively.
-It is confirming what is actually owed.
-Landlords normally need to review the tenancy agreement, check the rent due dates, compare those dates with the payments received, and calculate the final balance up to the point the tenant left or the tenancy ended.
+It is confirming the final balance properly.
+Landlords usually need to review the tenancy agreement, check the rent due dates, compare those dates with the payments received, and calculate the final balance up to the point the tenant left or the tenancy ended.

-The strongest post-tenancy arrears cases usually come from landlords who can produce one clean chronology.
-That chronology should show what rent was due, what was paid, where the shortfalls happened, and what the final figure became.
-If the file is messy, unclear, or full of assumptions, the problem is often not the legal right to the money.
-The problem is proving the figure cleanly.
+The strongest cases to recover unpaid rent after a tenant leaves usually come from landlords who can produce one clean chronology.
+That chronology should show what rent was due, what was paid, where the shortfalls happened, and what figure remained outstanding at the end.
+If the file is messy, unclear, or full of assumptions, the main problem is often not whether the money is owed.
+It is proving the figure cleanly.

 The safest way to think about this page is simple.
-A tenant leaving without paying rent does not automatically wipe out the arrears.
-But landlords usually get the best outcome when they stop, tidy the file, separate rent debt from every other tenancy-end issue, and then decide what step makes commercial and legal sense next.
+A former tenant owing rent does not automatically wipe out the arrears.
+But landlords usually get the best outcome when they stop, tidy the file, separate pure rent arrears from every other tenancy-end issue, and then decide what step makes commercial and legal sense next.

 What It Usually Means When a Tenant Leaves Owing Rent